Hemphill County License Hearing Guide

 Where to Request: Texas Department of Public Safety (DPS)

-- Phone: Call the Texas DPS at the relevant number for ALR hearings (this may vary, search the Texas DPS website for the specific number).
+- Phone: Call the Texas DPS at the relevant number for ALR hearings (this may vary, check the Texas DPS website for the specific number).

 - Mail: Send a written request by certified mail, return receipt requested, to the address specified on the temporary driving permit you received at the time of your arrest.
 The address is typically found on the back of the temporary permit.